An Introduction to Photonic Antennas

 Photonic antennas potentially have the ability to improve spectroscopy, act as light detectors and even improve the control of phase array antennas.
 Photonic antennas could even act as detectors and controls for light beams used to send signals.
 However, this is theoretical.

-One science fiction level use for photonic antennas would be to monitor the accuracy of solar energy beamed down from satellites to collectors on Earth, sending digital signals when the beam hits photonic antennas at the periphery of the receiver, indicating when the beam is wavering, shifting or broadening.
+One potential future use of photonic antennas would be to monitor the accuracy of solar energy beamed down from satellites to collectors on Earth, sending digital signals when the beam hits photonic antennas at the periphery of the receiver, indicating when the beam is wavering, shifting or broadening.